-- Ensure that they have Standard Operating Procedures (SOPs) in place to enable them to perform appropriate levels of mitigation, preparedness, response, and recovery that a given disaster or emergency may require, in accordance with The Emergency Management Law, MS Code Ann. § 33-15 (1972). - Complete mitigation and preparedness measures prior to an actual emergency or disaster. - Assign and train personnel to support emergency operations at the SEOC, State Hurricane Support Center (SHSC), State Earthquake Support Center (SESC), Joint Field Office (JFO), Mississippi Incident Management Assistance Team (MS IMAT) or other areas of operation. - Develop and, where possible, implement standards for physical and operational security for the energy industry in the state. - Conduct energy emergency exercises with the energy industry in the state and involving local agencies.
+- Ensure that they have Standard Operating Procedures (SOPs) in place as described in the Mississippi Energy Assurance Plan that enable them to perform appropriate levels of mitigation, preparedness, response, and recovery that a given disaster or emergency may require, in accordance with The Emergency Management Law, MS Code Ann. § 33-15 (2014). - Complete mitigation and preparedness measures prior to an actual emergency or disaster. - Assign and train personnel to support emergency operations at the SEOC, Joint Field Office (JFO), Incident Management Assistance Team (IMAT) or other areas of operation. - Develop and, where possible, implement standards for physical and operational security for the energy industry in the state. - Conduct energy emergency exercises with the energy industry in the state and involving local agencies.